They are the four third molars located in the dental arch of the permanent dentition.

-- Day-to-day activities should be restricted on the day of surgery and efforts and strong physical activity should be avoided after surgery.
+- Day-to-day activities should be restricted during surgery, and vigorous physical exercise should be avoided.

-Like all surgery, there are risks that are associated with the extraction of wisdom teeth.
+Like all surgery, some risks are associated with wisdom teeth extraction.

 These risks include infections or delays in healing, which are more likely when the patient smokes during recovery or if they have diabetes.

-Another complication is the so-called ” dry alveolus “, which occurs when the coagulum normally formed after extraction is lost in the dental alveolus.
+Another complication is the so-called ” dry alveolus, “which occurs when the coagulum typically formed after extraction is lost in the dental alveolus.

 So the bone and nerves are exposed to the air, causing pain and delaying recovery.

-This manifests as a painful sensation in the gum or jaw and in some cases the presence of a bad smell or taste that comes from the empty tooth socket.
+This manifests as a painful sensation in the gum or jaw and, in some cases, the presence of a foul smell or taste that comes from the empty tooth socket.

-The removal of all wisdom teeth is not absolutely necessary.
+The removal of all wisdom teeth is not necessary.

 When the wisdom tooth erupts cleanly through the gum tissue without compromising the adjacent tooth, the wisdom tooth can remain in the dental arch without any problem.

-In these cases, dental hygiene is stricter, good brushing should be done, flossing is recommended.
+In these cases, dental hygiene is stricter; good brushing should be done, and flossing is recommended.

-It is imperative that the wisdom teeth be inspected regularly by a dentist to determine what is the proper diagnosis and the course that these teeth follow over time.
+The wisdom teeth must be inspected regularly by a dentist to determine the proper diagnosis and the course that these teeth follow over time.

-The situation of the wisdom teeth varies greatly in the ages between 16 and 23 years
+The situation of the wisdom teeth varies significantly between the ages of 16 and 23 years.

 It is necessary to modify the brushing angle and increase the frequency of flossing.

-It can help protect gum tissues by keeping them healthy and prevent the appearance of conditions such as painful gingivitis or infections that occur around the wisdom teeth.
+It can help protect gum tissues by keeping them healthy and preventing conditions such as painful gingivitis or infections around the wisdom teeth.